 Be confident of what you learned during your instrument training and pick the correct answer.

-Examinees must at least score 70% marks to pass the IFR written test.
+Examinees must score 70% marks to pass the IFR written test.
 That means one must answer 42 questions correctly to pass the exam.

 I believe that it is not a big deal.

 You can easily pass the exam if you are ready to take the exam.